Louisa Harriet Mackinnon1

 Anne Gilchrist was the daughter of Captain James Gilchrist.2 She married Archibald Cochrane, 9th Earl of Dundonald, son of Thomas Cochrane, 8th Earl of Dundonald and Jane Stuart, on 17 October 1774.1 She died on 13 October 1784.1

 Her married name became Cochrane.
-As a result of her marriage, Anne Gilchrist was styled as Countess of Dundonald on 27 June 1778.
+After her marriage, Anne Gilchrist was styled as Countess of Dundonald on 27 June 1778.

 Children of Anne Gilchrist and Archibald Cochrane, 9th Earl of Dundonald